 The national park system was created to protect these special places.
 Although they are public lands, visiting them is a privilege.
 Regulations and campgrounds exist to limit unmonitored impact on the land by humans.

 Most national park campgrounds, managed by the NPS, do not provide electricity.
 Water is usually available throughout the campground and at the very least, the park visitor center or bathrooms located at the visitor center.
-Some parks like Joshua Tree National Park, have no running water in the campground.

 Final Thoughts About Camping in a National Park